 • Capital City: Wellington

-Known for its stunning landscapes and welcoming culture, New Zealand has consistently low crime rates, with a violent crime rate of just 0.7 incidents per 100,000 people, and high levels of public trust in institutions.
-Its stable political environment, transparent governance, and strong rule of law contribute to both internal peace and global reputation.
+Known for its stunning landscapes and welcoming culture, New Zealand also has a consistently low crime rate, with a violent crime rate of just 0.7 incidents per 100,000 people.
+This is reinforced by a high level of public trust in institutions.
+Its stable political environment, transparent governance, and strict rule of law contribute to both internal peace and global reputation.

 Additionally, New Zealand excels in natural disaster preparedness, a key factor in long-term safety, boasting some of the world’s most developed earthquake response systems and building codes.